switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 for gathering the data using [Google Cloud's][0] serverless [Cloud Functions][1] so it might not surprise you to know that I wanted to serve the data via a similar method.
 I used functions with HTTP triggers to return JSON which served as the API for the app.
-The functions themselves were pretty simple - they queried data from [Firestore][2] and returned it.
+The functions themselves were pretty simple - they queried data from a [Firestore][2] collection and returned it.

 # Caching

 The data in Firewatch Australia is fairly static.
-Any given fire only tends to be updated every few hours or so, it depends on how quickly the fire is changing and all users are served the same data so they see the same list of fires.
+Any given fire only tends to be updated every few hours or so by NSW RFS and all users are served the same data so they see the same list of fires.
 As such it's a great candidate for caching.
 The goal here is to serve as many requests as possible from a cache so that it's not constantly hitting the functions and the database incurring both time and cost.

 [Cloudflare][3] has a great caching service that is outrageously simple.
 There's really very little you have to do to set it up: